Lunt-Fontanne Theatre: 1960s to 1980s

 In 1981, Duke Ellington's revue Sophisticated Ladies opened at the Lunt-Fontanne, running for 767 performances.
 This was followed by two revivals staged in 1983 by Zev Buffman: Private Lives and The Corn Is Green.
 In addition, Peggy Lee made her Broadway premiere the same year in a limited solo engagement.
 This was followed by a revival of The Wiz in 1984, and Jerry Weintraub purchased a stake in the operation of the Lunt-Fontanne the same year.
 A revival of The Iceman Cometh followed in 1985.
 The originals Uptown...
 It's Hot! and Smile were staged in 1986, as well as a transfer of The Gospel at Colonus in 1988.
 In addition to these, the Lunt-Fontanne hosted special appearances, including illusionist Doug Henning (1984); Grateful Dead vocalist Jerry Garcia (1987); rock band Joan Jett and the Blackhearts (1989); and singer Freddie Jackson (1989).
 Stahl and James M. Nederlander considered leasing out the Lunt-Fontanne as a movie theater in 1989, citing a downturn in theatrical bookings; The Threepenny Opera opened later that year.
-The theater also hosted the 43rd Tony Awards in 1989, followed by the 44th Tony Awards in 1990.
+The theater also hosted the 43rd Tony Awards in 1989, followed the next year by the 44th Tony Awards.

 The New York City Landmarks Preservation Commission (LPC) had started to consider protecting the Lunt-Fontanne as a landmark in 1982, with discussions continuing over the next several years.
 The LPC designated the Lunt-Fontanne's facade as a landmark on December 8, 1987, but the modified interior was denied landmark status.
 This was part of the commission's wide-ranging effort in 1987 to grant landmark status to Broadway theaters.
 The New York City Board of Estimate ratified the designations in March 1988.
 The Nederlanders, the Shuberts, and Jujamcyn collectively sued the LPC in June 1988 to overturn the landmark designations of 22 theaters, including the Lunt-Fontanne, on the merit that the designations severely limited the extent to which the theaters could be modified.
 The lawsuit was escalated to the New York Supreme Court and the Supreme Court of the United States, but these designations were ultimately upheld in 1992.